The Sonicare ProtectiveClean 4300 is a very good electric toothbrush, featuring Sonciare’s BrushSync reminder technology.

-Brushing too hard long term will potentially damage your teeth and gums, but also wear out the brush heads you use sooner too.
+Brushing too hard long term can potentially damage your teeth and gums.
+Excess pressure can also wear out the brush heads you use sooner too!

 The average life of a brush head is 3 months.
 So, every year you should replace your brush head 4 times.